kparc/bcc/d/sidenotes.md

 #define xz xK[2]  // 3rd
 ```

-8. `a.h` defines a roughly identical set of accessors for common local variable/argument names - it is very rare to see any other local identifiers other than:
+8. `a.h` defines a roughly identical set of accessors for common local variable/argument names. it is very rare to see any other local identifiers other than:

 ```
 x,y,z - typically function arguments